Richie Evans: Regional championships

 In 1982, NASCAR created the Whelen All-American Series, then known as the Winston Racing Series, to reward successful short-track racers and to provide incentives for them to support their local weekly short tracks, known now as NASCAR Home Tracks.

-He was Holland Speedway's first NASCAR champion (1982).
-Evans won the Northeast Region championship all four years that he competed in it, from 1982 through 1985, but did not win the national championship.
+Evans was Holland Speedway's first NASCAR champion (1982).
+He won the Northeast Region championship all four years that he competed in it, from 1982 through 1985, but did not win the national championship.

 Fatal crash and legacy

 On October 24, 1985, Evans, who had clinched the 1985 National Modified title the week before at Thompson, was practicing for the Winn-Dixie 500 Modified race at Martinsville Speedway in Martinsville, Virginia (the races featured 200-lap Modified and Busch Grand National, and a 100-lap Late Model feature).
 He crashed heavily into the concrete retaining wall in Turn 3, and perished in the accident.

 Evans' signature paint scheme, truck fleet color Swamp Holly Orange, began with "borrowed" paint from the local highway department garage.

 NASCAR named him as one of the sports' 50 Greatest Drivers during its 50th anniversary year in 1998.
 On January 20, 2012, Evans was inducted into the NASCAR Hall Of Fame.

-He is survived by wife Lynn and six children: Jodi Lynn (Evans) Meola, Janelle Ralaine (Evans) Walda, Jill Ann Evans, Jacqueline Marie (Evans) Williams, Richard Edwin Evans (who has raced under the moniker "Richie Evans Jr.") and Tara Denise (Evans) Farrell.
+Evans is survived by wife Lynn and six children: Jodi Lynn (Evans) Meola, Janelle Ralaine (Evans) Walda, Jill Ann Evans, Jacqueline Marie (Evans) Williams, Richard Edwin Evans (who has raced under the moniker "Richie Evans Jr.") and Tara Denise (Evans) Farrell.